My Fair Lady Famous Lines

-Here are a few of our favorite lines from My Fair Lady.
+Here are a few of our favorite movie quotes from My Fair Lady.

 "She's so deliciously low.
 So horribly dirty."